HauteSolutions/RE3DFixUp/README.md

   Please note that I only use/process Vector Files on my laser (Not BitMap or Raster) as all I typically do is cutting (not engraving).
   While exporting files to a Bitmap and then loading them into RE3D ***SHOULD*** work just fine (as it bypasses the requirement to use the XPS Data Format), its really of little value for a cut job (to try and convert a Vector image to Bitmap) as you can't cut with
   Bitmaps (only engrave).
-As such, I'm not sure how XPS handles embedded bitmaps - but I'm happy to work with anyone who thinks this might be of value (unlike FSL)...
+As such, I'm not sure how XPS handles embedded bitmaps - but I'm happy to work with anyone (unlike FSL) who thinks this might be of value...